 Like their scientific counterparts, computing systems and networks are intricate structures, composed of numerous hardware and software elements working in concert.
 These systems perform multifarious tasks and showcase advanced behaviours, including self-organisation and adaptability.

 Therefore, for science students, BCA becomes a natural progression.
-They can channel their analytical prowess and modelling expertise to dissect the dynamics of computing frameworks.
+They can channel their analytical prowess and modeling expertise to dissect the dynamics of computing frameworks.
 Furthermore, their innate creativity and problem-solving capabilities empower them to craft computing solutions that stand out for their efficiency, scalability, and resilience.

-3. Mathematical Prowess
+3. Science Students Have Mathematical Prowess

 Through mathematics, students gain insight into principles of efficiency, accuracy, and optimisation vital for crafting robust computing solutions.